Autodesk/Neon/docs/learn/guided-tutorials/staggered-grids/staggered-grid.md

 <a name="Node-and-voxel-fields">
 ## ** Step 1 - Initialization of node and voxel fields **
 </a>

+We now extend the previous code with the initialization of the temperature and density fields.
+The process is identical to the one used for uniform grids.

+To make the things more interesting, we used two different method to initialize the two fields.
+In the density case, we used the host side interface, while for the temperature the initialization happens on the XPU side.

+!!!
+Note

+    The density fiels data have to manually be tranfered from the host to the XPUs, bacause the initilization was done on the host size.

 ```cpp linenums="49" title="Neon/tutorials/staggered-grids/src/staggeredGrid.cpp"
     // ...